 At that time the Eucharist was part of a meal (in the Orthodox Church, we still consider it part of the meal after the Liturgy.)
 The problem with the Church in Corinth is stated by St. Paul here, “Therefor when you come together in one place, it is not to eat the Lord’s Supper.
 For in eating each one takes his own supper ahead of the others; and one is hungry and another is drunk (1 Cor 20-21).”
 The problem here is a lack of love, as well as a lack of temperance.

 This is where asceticism comes in.
-The Orthodox forbids from the Eucharist its members who are not fasting and expressing love through acts such as almsgiving.
+The Orthodox forbids from the Eucharist its members who are not fasting and manifesting love through acts such as almsgiving.
 This is how one strives to enter the narrow gate of life.
 This is how one runs the race.

 There are people in the Orthodox Church who have produced ten talents.
 This is because we properly understand salvation, which involves striving and the sacraments.
 Orthodox people have been granted corresponding grace, as is manifested by the visions our members are granted of the uncreated light of Mount Tabor.